 - A multi-targeted stool DNA test (MT-sDNA) every 3 years

 When colorectal cancer is caught early, the survival rate is 90 percent.
-It’s usually treated with surgery, chemotherapy, or radiation.
+Colorectal cancer treatment usually includes surgery, chemotherapy, or radiation.